Our spy agents possess our best kept secrets. And in fact, they are the secret to making the best wine.

 Nothing beats Spy Valley Riesling with scallops wrapped in bacon on the BBQ.

 We have secret codes hidden in the building architecture.
-If you study the winery closely you will find Spy in morse in the wooden panels leading to cellar door and the windows above winery.
+If you study the winery closely you will find Spy in Morse in the wooden panels leading to the cellar door and the windows above the winery.